 - 1. Outline and motivation, downloads. - 2.
 Temperature and salinity, downloads. - (a) Greenhouse effect: Calculating the expected globally averaged temperature given the solar radiation and the atmospheric greenhouse effect.
-Atmospheric lapse rate and the mechanism of anthropogenic global warming. - (b) Consequences: will sea level rise?
-Why?
-By how much?
-Analysis: heat penetration into the ocean, sea-level rise due to thermal expansion of seawater.
-Equation of state, thermal expansion of seawater.
-Ocean warming versus ice melting. - (c) North-south and vertical temperature profiles: Why is the deep ocean so cold?
+Atmospheric lapse rate and the mechanism of anthropogenic global warming. - (b) Sea level rise - (c) North-south and vertical temperature profiles: Why is the deep ocean so cold?
 What's setting the near-exponential vertical ocean temperature profile?
-Explanation: meridional insolation gradient and the equator-to-pole meridional surface temperature gradient, implied polar area convection and overturning circulation.
-Explaining the exponential deep ocean vertical temperature profile, as a balance of upwelling and vertical mixing, Munk's "abyssal recipes". - (d) Salinity: why is the coldest water not always at the bottom?
-The ocean is composed of different "water masses" characterized by temperature and salinity, which form in polar areas and can be tracked throughout the ocean.
-Evaporation/precipitation and salinity, equation of state including both T, S. - (e) Analysis of water masses: T-S diagrams, mixing of two and three water masses;

-(f) Potential density: Stability and σ{θ} vs σ{4} , why stratification seems unstable on σ{θ} but is clearly stable when plotted using σ{4} .
-Explanation via nonlinearity of equation of state.

-3. Horizontal circulation I: currents, Coriolis force, downloads.
+Munk's "abyssal recipes". - (d) Salinity and water masses: - (e) Water masses: T-S diagrams, mixing of two and three water masses. - (f) Potential density: Stability and $\sigma{\theta}$ vs $\sigma{4}$ , why stratification seems unstable on $\sigma{\theta}$ but is clearly stable when plotted using $\sigma{4}$ .
+Explanation via nonlinearity of equation of state. - 3.
+Horizontal circulation I: currents, Coriolis force, downloads. - (a) The Great Ocean Gyres and the Gulf Stream.

-- (a) MOTIVATION: What drives the great ocean gyres and the Gulf Stream?
-Phenomenology: the Hadley and Ferrell cells, surface winds, wind-driven ocean circulation, western boundary currents, abyssal ocean circulation. - (b) Introduction to the momentum balance, F = ma, for fluids: density×acceleration = pressure gradient force + Coriolis force + friction + gravity + wind forcing; - (c) Geostrophy: horizontal momentum budget: Geostrophy in the ocean and atmosphere: wind around highs and lows on a weather map, currents around the subtropical gyre in the North Atlantic.
-Explanation: pressure force, Coriolis force (qualitatively, movies), steady state, geostrophy.
-Example: Calculating winds from sea level pressure in a weather map. - (d) Hydrostatic equation: the vertical momentum balance. - (e) Boussinesq approximation: dynamics density and pressure. - (f) SEA LEVEL VARIATIONS AND OCEAN CURRENTS: altimeter satellite observations; Temperature/ density section across the Gulf Stream and the apparent contradiction between Gulf Stream direction and observed stratification; - (g) COMPETING EFFECTS OF SEA LEVEL AND DENSITY GRADIENTS: what drives the vertical structure of the Gulf Stream. - (h) THERMAL WIND BALANCE: calculating ocean currents from temperature and salinity observations, monitoring the ocean circulation to observe early signs of AMOC collapse.
+- (b) Introduction to the momentum balance, F = ma, for fluids: density×acceleration = pressure gradient force + Coriolis force + friction + gravity + wind forcing; - (c) The Coriolis force and the geostrophic balance in the ocean and atmosphere: wind around highs and lows on a weather map, currents around the subtropical gyre in the North Atlantic. - (d) Hydrostatic equation: the vertical momentum balance. - (e) Boussinesq approximation: water as a nearly incompressible fluid. - (f) Competing effects of sea level and density gradients in driving the vertical structure of the Gulf Stream. - (g) The thermal wind balance: calculating ocean currents from temperature and salinity observations.
+(Can be used for monitoring the ocean circulation to observe early signs of AMOC collapse.) - (h) Dynamic topography.